Legality of the Iraq War: War of aggression

-The International Military Tribunal at Nuremberg held following World War II that the waging of a war of aggression is:
+The International Military Tribunal at Nuremberg held following World War II determined that waging a war of aggression is a war crime:

-essentially an evil thing...to initiate a war of aggression...is not only an international crime; it is the supreme international crime, differing only from other war crimes in that it contains within itself the accumulated evil of the whole.
+"[It is] essentially an evil thing [to] initiate a war of aggression.
+[It] is not only an international crime; it is the supreme international crime, differing only from other war crimes in that it contains within itself the accumulated evil of the whole."

 Benjamin B. Ferencz was a former law professor and one of the chief prosecutors for the United States at the military trials of German officials following World War II.
 In an interview given on 25 August 2006, Ferencz stated that in addition to Saddam Hussein, George W. Bush should be tried as well because the Iraq War was started by the U.S. without permission by the UN Security Council.
 Benjamin B. Ferencz wrote the foreword for Michael Haas's book, George W. Bush, War Criminal?: The Bush Administration's Liability for 269 War Crimes.
 Ferencz elaborated as follows:

 a prima facie case can be made that the United States is guilty of the supreme crime against humanity, that being an illegal war of aggression against a sovereign nation.